51Degrees/documentation/src/otherintegrations/uaparser.md

 - SetHeaderHardwareAccept-CH
 - SetHeaderPlatformAccept-CH

-The majority of the above recommended properties are equivalent to the properties that the original UAParser.js returned.
+The majority of the recommended properties are the equivalent to the properties that the original UAParser.js returned.
 However, the 51Degrees UAParser requires additional properties for accurate device detection.
-JavascriptHardwareProfile is needed for [reliable detection of Apple devices]@ref DeviceDetection_Features_AppleDetection, and the trio of Accept-CH properties are needed for [User-Agent Client Hints detection](@ref DeviceDetection_Features_UACH_Overview).
+JavascriptHardwareProfile is needed for [reliable detection of Apple devices](@ref DeviceDetection_Features_AppleDetection), and the trio of Accept-CH properties are needed for [User-Agent Client Hints detection](@ref DeviceDetection_Features_UACH_Overview).

 ## Migrating client-side code